The Shanghai Masters is a men’s tennis tournament on the ATP Tour that is played on outdoor hard courts in Shanghai, China.

 Draw

-In 2023, there will be 96 players included in the singles draw, while in the doubles draw there will be a total of 32 teams.
+In 2023, there were 96 players included in the singles draw, while in the doubles draw there were a total of 32 teams.

-The total prize money fund for the 2023 Shanghai Masters will be $8,800,000, with the prize money and ranking points being split as follows.
+The total prize money fund for the 2023 Shanghai Masters was $8,800,000, with the prize money and ranking points being split as follows.

 Men’s Singles